Display shared content pages in a compact, multi-tabbed structure.

 Title character count is a driving factor, but five tabs is our recommended maximum.
 Having too many tabs (or tabs with overly long titles) will ruin to look of your page.

-Initially, choose between the default 'Curated' list option or 'Child Pages'.
+Build tabs using: Choose between the default 'Curated' list option or 'Child Pages'.

 Host page - Specify on what page of your site you would like any shared content shown.
 By default will be the current page.